Donny Sands

-Donny Sands (born May 16, 1996) is an American professional baseball catcher for the Charros de Jalisco of the Mexican League.
+Donny Sands (born May 16, 1996) is an American professional baseball catcher for the Saraperos de Saltillo of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.

 Early life and career

 Sands was born in Tucson, Arizona, and he lived there until he was in the third grade.
 His family moved to Albuquerque, New Mexico, and he served as a batboy for the New Mexico Lobos, the college baseball team at the University of New Mexico.
 Sands, whose mother is of Mexican descent, also spent time in his youth living in Ciudad Obregón in Sonora, Mexico.

 Sands' father, Roger, died of a heart attack in 2012.
 He moved with his mother, Alma, back to Tucson.
 After a year, Alma moved back to Mexico to find work, while Donny lived in her Toyota Camry and attended high school.
 He attended Empire High School for two years before he transferred to Salpointe Catholic High School.
 For Salpointe's baseball team, Sands had a .437 batting average and 58 runs batted in (RBIs) in 52 games played.
 As a pitcher, Sands had 58 strikeouts in 34 1/3 innings pitched.
 Sands committed to attend the University of New Mexico.